CLICK HERE TO ACCESS

 Teaching students how to properly locate, analyze, and evaluate the use of figurative language in a given text has many benefits.
 Not only will it make students into stronger, more discerning readers, but it will also help students, in turn, be more able to use the literary devices effectively in their own writing.
 Below are 8 of my favorite ways to teach figurative language in the ELA classroom.

-Classroom escape rooms are interactive, attention-holding, and highly-engaging; they are also a great way to review challenging concepts.
-Prior to attempting a Figurative Language Escape Room Activity, students will need to have a good understanding of the most common forms of figurative language.
+Classroom escape rooms are interactive, attention-holding, and highly-engaging.
+They are also a great way to review challenging concepts.
+Prior to attempting a Figurative Language Escape Room Activity, students will need to have a strong understanding of the most common forms of figurative language.
 They will then work in small groups to complete puzzles, crack codes, and complete activities all related to figurative language.
-Students move around the classroom visiting various stations and as each of the exercises are properly completed, mystery and code words are revealed and students move closer and closer to escaping.
+Students move around the classroom visiting various stations, and as each of the exercises is properly completed, mystery and code words are revealed and students move closer and closer to escaping.

 Another fun way to review figures of speech is to have students examine famous quotes that incorporate them.
 I like to set up stations around the room with different task cards that feature a picture of the famous person, some brief information about who they are, and a quote from that person that uses a type of figurative language.
 Students circulate the room and attempt to record what figure of speech they think the quote uses on their sheet.
 This is not only a great way to hone this skill, but also as a way for students to learn about important historical figures.

 Close reading passages that incorporate figurative language are an excellent way to challenge your students.
 With close reading, students will need to consciously slow down to properly identify each of the devices weaved into a text, which can be a tricky skill to master.
 Try making this a competition to see which group can find all of the uses of figurative language first.
 Then, you can crown the winning team as Figurative Language Superstars!